davidj778/Implement-NIST-800-53/README.md

 ![1](https://imgur.com/fQDKY7s.jpg)

-7. Observe Network Watcher lovolocy for the region and resource group all of your stuff is in.
+7. Observe Network Watcher topology for the region and resource group.
+Male sure all of your stuff is there.

 ![1](https://imgur.com/KLFsUqC.jpg)